jwlh/WDI_PROJECT_2/README.md

 ---
+### Technologies used:

+* HTML
+* JWT
+* Bluebird
+* NodeJS
+* ExpressJS
+* Express-jws
+* Mongoose
+* SCSS
+* EJS
+* Bootstrap

+### Learnings:

-This project was 5 days long, i really enjoyed building something that felt like a 'whole' site.
-Overall i am extremely happy with what i was able to create in that time.
+This project was 5 days long, I really enjoyed building something that felt like a 'whole' site.
+Overall I am extremely happy with what I was able to create in that time.

+This was the first time we had built a Full-Stack App from scratch.
+I certainly learnt a lot about the importance of planning before coding and using tools such as a trello board to keep on track.

 #### Additional features i would like to add in the future would be:

-- add a google maps API so that i could show the map of the restaurant within my site instead of directing people away
+- Add a google maps API so that I could show the map of the restaurant within my site instead of directing people away.
-- increase the amount of reviews, perhaps by pulling in reviews from elsewhere
+- Increase the amount of reviews, perhaps by pulling in reviews from elsewhere using a suitable API for instance.
+- I would like to add the ability for others to vote on a rating for each restaurant, not just the writer of the review and to display the average rating as well as the main reviewers.